arthurhscarvalho/pointpca2-rs/README.md

 ## Roadmap
 - [x] Implementation: a fully working version of PointPCA2, written entirely in Rust
 - [x] Testing: extensively test the project on entire datasets
-- [x] Statistical comparison: compare the correlation between features generated from the orignal and Rust implementations
+- [x] Statistical comparison: compare the correlation between features generated from the original and Rust implementations

 ## Setup